Greece Moments Greece Moments

 Car rental in Syros

-You can also arrive with a wheeled vehicle remote places on Syros.
-Having your own vehicle is also essential if you want to go hiking in the north of Syros.
-There are hardly any buses to the highlands.
-There are also rental companies of small cars, scooters and quads on site in the larger holiday resorts.
-Click on the link of Discover Cars* to see prices and availability:
+You can also reach remote places on Syros by wheeled vehicle.
+Having your own transport is essential if you want to go hiking in the north of the island, as there are hardly any buses to the highlands.
+Rental companies offering small cars, scooters and quads can also be found in the larger holiday resorts.
+Click on the Discover Cars* link to see prices and availability:

 ➲ To the rental car booking*

 A few Syros buses reliably connect the villages in the south and west of the island with the capital.
-Rides in the city of Ermoupoli are free of charge.
-For all other destinations, you can buy a ticket from the bus driver or at the kiosk.
+Rides within the city of Ermoupoli are free of charge.
+For all other destinations, you can buy a ticket from the bus driver or at a kiosk.

-→ Further information on timetables and co. can be found at: KTEL Syros
+→ Further information on timetables and more can be found at: KTEL Syros

 Getting to Syros

 The island of Syros has a small airport, as well as a port for large ferries.
 There are no direct flights from Germany to the island.
-Thus, the path almost always leads over Athens to Syros.
+So the route almost always goes via Athens to Syros.
 Direct flights from Germany to Athens are available year-round from many German airports.
 You can check prices and book directly via the Skyscanner* portal:

 ➲ To cheap Athens flights*